-The Energy Management Centre (EMC) at ESCP Europe is delighted to announce that six articles included in the special edition of Energy Policy Journal titled 'Oil and Gas Perspectives in the 21st Century' are listed in their Top 25 most-downloaded articles published.
+The Energy Management Centre (EMC) at ESCP Business School is delighted to announce that six articles included in the special edition of Energy Policy Journal titled 'Oil and Gas Perspectives in the 21st Century' are listed in their Top 25 most-downloaded articles published.

 The special edition of this international, peer-reviewed journal was edited by Prof. Vlasios Voudouris,

 Director of the ESCP Executive Master in Energy Management Programme and published by Elsevier ("The world-leading provider of information") in January, 2014.

 Vlasios Voudouris, ABM Analytics Ltd; ESCP Business School

 Christophe McGlade, University College London (UCL) Institute for Sustainable Resources

 Paul Ekins, University College London (UCL) Institute for Sustainable Resources

 No 4: Energy, EROI and quality of life

 Jessica G. Lambert, Next Generation Energy Initiative, Inc